Want to become a member of Recovery? You can apply here.

 In the summer of 2017 I had a fitline/cell-reset treatment to detox my body and absorb more vitamins and minerals, and I had more energy afterwards.
 When your day consists of working a few hours and then sleeping, there is little energy left for cooking and eating, so I went for the easy solutions.
 I began working out with a PT to get my body started again.
 I went to a concert and had a wonderful time, felt really great, but afterwards it felt like I was being punished for it, and my body needed to rest for an abnormally long time.

-I heard about Lightning Process (LP) courses from colleagues and on the net, and I read Live Landmark’s book.
+I heard about Lightning Process (LP) courses from colleagues and on the net.
 I registered for a course.
 I had read and heard a lot of criticism of it on the net, but thought that it was better to try it out than not to try it.
 I had nothing to lose, I felt.
 At that point in time, my life could hardly be called a life.

-In the summer of 2017 I travel to Oslo with my mother to attend one of Live’s courses.
-When I saw her, it was hard to imagine that this lady had been bedridden … it gave me hope!
+In the summer of 2017 I travel to Oslo with my mother to attend the course.
+When I saw the LP-practitioner, it was hard to imagine that this lady had been bedridden herself… it gave me hope!

 After three days on the course and subsequent work, I went to the cinema for the first time in a long time.
 It really felt like a victory.
 Then I went from working 30% to working 60%, and that was another victory.
 Fortunately, it helped.
 I could do more workouts, and life was looking up.